randombullet321/mikrotik/README.md

 12. Next step is unique to devices bought after mid 2025. ```You must activate advanced mode```

-13. Go to the the left side and select ```New Terminal```.
+13. Go to the left side and select ```New Terminal```.
 You'll need to put in your new password as it was changed before.

 14. Copy and paste ```system/device-mode/print``` into the terminal.
 It should be ```home``` or ```basic```.